smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 via [this][di-abstraction] great article explaining how an abstraction is not synonymous with interfaces.

 <a href="#reverse-di-note-2"><span id="di-note-2">2.</span></a> For some applications we intentionally call
-the container from our tests.
+the Container from our tests.
 We treat the Container configuration as part of our integration tests.
-I will agree this is not ideal, but it simplifies creating various types and better mimics our users.
+I will agree this is not ideal, but it simplifies creating various types and better mimics what our users will run.

 <hr />